 3. Green Marketing Jobs

-These days, prospective clients appreciate businesses that are doing their part to contribute to a more sustainable future.
-As customer expectations change, so has the way the businesses market themselves.
+These days, prospective clients appreciate businesses that do their part to contribute to a more sustainable future.
+As customer expectations change, so does the way businesses market themselves.

 Green marketing is a type of marketing that helps clients promote their focus on sustainability and the environment.
-Green marketers develop campaigns that highlight a company’s sustainability policies, whether they include reducing carbon emissions, recycling, or a commitment to using sustainable packaging.
+Green marketers develop campaigns highlighting a company’s sustainability policies, including reducing carbon emissions, recycling, or a commitment to using sustainable packaging.

-Helping a company spread the word about its efforts to join the circular economy can go a long way toward attracting new customers and encouraging other businesses to follow suit.
+Helping a company spread the word about its efforts to join the circular economy can attract new customers and encourage other businesses to follow suit.

 4. Solar Installer

-Solar energy has come a long way over the past few decades.
+Solar energy has advanced significantly over the past few decades.
 As more residential and commercial customers begin using solar energy as a renewable energy strategy, solar installers are in high demand.

 As you may have guessed from the title, a solar installer’s job is to install and activate solar photovoltaic (PV) panels.
 The great thing about this position is that you don’t necessarily need a college degree to apply.